 The current repayment thresholds are available from the Australian Tax Office website.

 Will the earnings of an Australian Apprentice affect eligibility for Trade Support Loans?

 The income of a loan recipient does not impact on their eligibility for a Trade support Loan, however it may impact on their requirement to make repayments.
-Once a loan recipient reaches the income repayment threshold, they must start repaying the loan must start to be repaid, regardless of whether or not the apprentice is still receiving loan payments.
+Once a loan recipient reaches the income repayment threshold, they must start repaying the loan, regardless of whether or not the apprentice is still receiving loan payments.

 What if a recipient moves overseas?

 New laws for the repayment of Trade Support Loan debts are now in force.
 Until now people who took out a loan and moved overseas, did not have to repay their debt as long as they remained offshore.

 From 1 January 2016, people with a TSL debt who leave Australia and intend to be overseas for more than six months, or who have already been overseas for six months, will be required to notify the Australian Taxation Office of their new contact details by simply creating a myGov account, linking to ATO online services and selecting 'update your details'.

 From 1 July 2017, people overseas will need to use their ATO online account to lodge an assessment of their worldwide income.